Created by: Elisabeth Valente

 - Follow the instructions that come with your torch.
 Always work in a well-ventilated area.
 Have a fire extinguisher available for emergencies.

 - Solder your metal silhouette to the backing metal with medium solder.
 Solder the buckle to the backing metal with easy solder.

 - Never put steel in your pickle (Sparex); use only copper tongs.
 The belt buckle finding is nickel silver and can safely be pickled.
-(Note: we do not currently have a nickel silver belt buckle blank may not always be available.)
+(Note: Nickel silver belt buckle blank may not always be available.)

 - 1 each #30-193 Buckle Blanks, Nickel Silver

 - 1 each #64-004 Flux, Liquid, 4 oz, Self Pickling